microsoft/ContextualSP/compositional_generalization/README.md

 ```console
 ❱❱❱ python main.py --mode train --checkpoint addjump_model --task addjump
 ```

+📋 Since reinforcement learning is known to be hard to train, there is a chance of the code to not converge in the training.
+You could choose another random seed and try again.

+📋 Meanwhile, please note that the model training is sensitive to the value of the hyper-parameter coefficient of the **simplicity-based reward** (i.e. `--simplicity-ratio` in args).
+When it is higher (i.e. 0.5 or 1.0), the model is harder to converge, which indicates that the training accuracy may not arrive at 100%.
+We're still investigating in the reason behind it.
+If you cannot obtain good results after trying several random seed, you could try to reproduce other results (not suitable for `around_right` and `mcd3`, as stated in the paper) using a `0` simplicity-ratio (default setting now).
+We will update the code when we find a better training strategy.

 The corresponding log and model weights will be stored in the path `checkpoint/logs/addjump_model.log` and `checkpoint/models/addjump_model/*.mdl` respectively